Food Science and Agricultural Chemistry

 The Department has key infrastructure with all major equipment necessary for conducting research in all these areas.
 Our graduate program provides strong mentoring/advisory support while maintaining high flexibility for individual research projects.

 The program offers advanced food science courses in a broad range of areas.
 It is suitable for students with an undergraduate degree in food science or a closely related discipline.
-Entry is possible from other disciplines; however, students will be expected to complete a Qualifying term or year to pick up relevant courses to orient themselves to food science.
+Students must complete a total of 45 credits including ten graduate-level courses, the graduate seminar, and the research project.
+The program may be completed in three to four academic terms (12 to 16 months).
+Entry is possible from other disciplines; however, students may be required to complete selected undergraduate courses as determined by the Department at the time of admission in order to orient themselves to food science.
 Subsequent career paths include work within the food industry and government agencies.

 This program is a research-based degree in various areas related to food science for candidates entering the M.Sc. program without restrictions (i.e., not requiring a Qualifying term/year).
 Entry into the M.Sc.
 (Thesis) program also hinges on the availability of supervisory staff and financing.
 Therefore, it is advisable that the applicant for the M.Sc.
 (Thesis) degree select the M.Sc.
-(Non-Thesis) as a second choice in the application form, to ensure admission to the Food Science graduate program.
+(Non-Thesis) as a second choice in the application form, to enhance the possibility of entry into the Food Science graduate program.
 Subsequent career paths include work within the food industry, government agencies, and in research.

 A Ph.D. in food science is suitable for students with an M.Sc. degree in food science or related areas who wish to become independent researchers and/or leaders in the field of food science.
 Candidates with a B.Sc. degree applying for the Ph.D. need to register first for the M.Sc. degree.
 In cases where the candidates are performing well during their first year, they may be permitted to fast track to the Ph.D. degree.
 Entry into the Ph.D. graduate program hinges on the availability of supervisory staff and financing.